SrivathsanNayak/ethical-hacking-notes/CTFCheatsheet.md

   + Also, if there are multiple webpages used for example, do not think of them as isolated instances; i.e., they could be chained together for the attack chain, so do not be afraid to test things, break apps or fail at attempts when finding a foothold.

+  + If a certain software has multiple exploits that may or may not match the impacted version, it is still worth giving it a try; do not assume that the exploit won't work until you have tried it out

 + Web enumeration:

   + 'Inspect' and 'View Page Source' - check all tabs in Inspect part, and source code thoroughly for any clues

+  + Directory scanning - for most of the cases, checking with ```/usr/share/wordlists/dirb/common.txt``` & ```/usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt``` wordlists will be enough - test with both as certain words like '.git' are present only in one of the wordlists, and not both

   + Read the source code again, understand it as much as possible; check for any endpoints

   + Input fields - for any field which takes user input, test it with all possible payloads to check for all types of web attacks like SQLi, XSS, XXE, LFI, SSRF, etc.

   + Login forms - same as above; check for all payloads imaginable, use multiple wordlists.
-Common attacks in login forms include SQLi, NoSQLi, null byte injection, etc; if needed, we can use tools such as ```sqlmap```
+Common attacks in login forms include __SQLi, NoSQLi, null byte injection__, etc; if needed, we can use tools such as ```sqlmap```

   + ```sqlmap``` - can be used on top of fuzzing and checking forms; if WAF is being used, we can use this with options like ```--no-cast```, ```--random-agent``` and ```--tamper``` options - refer [sqlmap cheatsheet](https://highon.coffee/blog/sqlmap-cheat-sheet/)

   + Manual testing - before attempting fuzzing for injection attacks with tools, make sure to try common payloads manually; most of the times, it boils down to determining which type of injection attack is suitable for the target webapp

   + Command injection - for any input forms, check if command injection payloads work; in case of blind scenarios or when we are not able to see output, we can try by creating a file or fetching a page from attacker machine

+  + Sniffing packets - in some cases, if a request to our server is made, or testing involves the target to reach our machine, we can sniff packets using ```wireshark``` - this might give us more clues on how the request is made and might also show version info

   + Injection attacks - other types of injection attacks should also be checked in input forms, parameters, and wherever possible; check by fuzzing with multiple wordlists from multiple injection types (command injection, LFI, SQLi, XSS, etc.)